 Consider extending your trip spending extra days in Lhasa city or surroundings.
-Like one-two more days visiting holy Namtso lake in North Lhasa (250Km, 4-5 hours drive, one way) or Ganden Monastery & Drak Yerpa Hermitage (160Km day trip from Lhasa).
+Like one-two more days visiting holy Namtso lake in North Lhasa (250Km, 4-5 hours drive, one way).
+Or even take a relaxing day in Lhasa on your own!

 Please, contact us for further information about any available extension of your trip.